Last Updated: June 30, 2022

 Workplace falls are both common and preventable.
 Falls from heights is the second-leading cause of unintentional workplace death in the U.S. However, a worker doesn’t need to fall from a high level to suffer injuries and lost work time.
 Falls can happen anywhere; even office workers can be injured from slipping or tripping on a level surface.

-At the UW, the category “slips/trips/falls” has been among the top three leading causes of injuries to UW personnel (including medical center personnel) every year from 2018 to 2021.
+At the UW, the category “slips/trips/falls” has been among the leading causes of injuries to UW personnel (including medical center personnel) every year.

 EH&S provides the following information and resources for University units and personnel to identify potential risk factors and implement best practices for fall prevention.